sdangi23/ChatApplication/README.md

       foreignKey: 'following_id',
     });
 remember here Users is called alias and never define same alias in two models, it will throw error during association.

+8th Commit: code have few workarounds in admin access paner of chat groups.
+Right now add-user to group is not optimised.
+Delete user is fully optimised so cracked the logic, now only have to copy the if condition of checking admin access of loggedin user into add user controller.